-Recent indicators suggest that economic activity has continued to expand at a solid pace.
-The unemployment rate has stabilized at a low level in recent months, and labor market conditions remain solid.
+Although swings in net exports have affected the data, recent indicators suggest that economic activity has continued to expand at a solid pace.
+The unemployment rate remains low, and labor market conditions remain solid.
 Inflation remains somewhat elevated.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-The Committee judges that the risks to achieving its employment and inflation goals are roughly in balance.
-The economic outlook is uncertain, and the Committee is attentive to the risks to both sides of its dual mandate.
+Uncertainty about the economic outlook has diminished but remains elevated.
+The Committee is attentive to the risks to both sides of its dual mandate.